elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-were-the-main-objectives-and-goals-of-the-initial-conceptualization-of-the-great-exhibition.md

 url: /learn/history-of-the-world/questions/what-were-the-main-objectives-and-goals-of-the-initial-conceptualization-of-the-great-exhibition
 score: 9.0
 related_article1:
-    id: 165921
+    id: 165926
-    title: How did the Great Exhibition impact technological advancements in society?
+    title: >-
+        What were the architectural features and engineering challenges associated with the design and construction of the Crystal Palace?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-great-exhibition-impact-technological-advancements-in-society
+    url: /learn/history-of-the-world/questions/what-were-the-architectural-features-and-engineering-challenges-associated-with-the-design-and-construction-of-the-crystal-palace
 related_article2:
-    id: 165924
+    id: 165935
-    title: What role did exhibits from colonized regions play in the representation of colonies at the Great Exhibition?
+    title: >-
+        What are the symbolic elements of the Albert Memorial, and how do they commemorate Prince Albert?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-role-did-exhibits-from-colonized-regions-play-in-the-representation-of-colonies-at-the-great-exhibition
+    url: /learn/history-of-the-world/questions/what-are-the-symbolic-elements-of-the-albert-memorial-and-how-do-they-commemorate-prince-albert
 related_article3:
     id: 165936
+    title: >-
-    title: How did the public receive the Albert Memorial, and what cultural significance does it hold?
+        How did the public receive the Albert Memorial, and what cultural significance does it hold?
     subject: History of the World
     url: /learn/history-of-the-world/questions/how-did-the-public-receive-the-albert-memorial-and-what-cultural-significance-does-it-hold
 related_article4:
-    id: 165936
+    id: 165933
-    title: How did the public receive the Albert Memorial, and what cultural significance does it hold?
+    title: >-
+        What were the key logistical challenges faced during the planning and organization of the Great Exhibition of 1851?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-public-receive-the-albert-memorial-and-what-cultural-significance-does-it-hold
+    url: /learn/history-of-the-world/questions/what-were-the-key-logistical-challenges-faced-during-the-planning-and-organization-of-the-great-exhibition-of-1851
 related_article5:
-    id: 165933
+    id: 165927
-    title: What were the key logistical challenges faced during the planning and organization of the Great Exhibition of 1851?
+    title: >-
+        How was the Crystal Palace received by the public during the Great Exhibition?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-key-logistical-challenges-faced-during-the-planning-and-organization-of-the-great-exhibition-of-1851
+    url: /learn/history-of-the-world/questions/how-was-the-crystal-palace-received-by-the-public-during-the-great-exhibition
 ---

 &nbsp;